vyomasystems-lab/challenges-Eyantra698Sumanto/level1_design2/Readme.md

 As no error has been identified, the design need not be fixed.

 ## Verification Strategy
+We have used cocotb design environment and wrote the testbench in python.

+There is no involvement of clock as the DUT is sequential.
 ## Is the verification complete ?
+Yes, the verification is complete.